We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 PDE5 inhibitors block PDE5, an enzyme in the walls of blood vessels.
 Blocking PDE5 causes blood vessels to relax, increasing blood flow to certain areas of the body.

-This effect means that they can help manage conditions such as erectile dysfunction and pulmonary hypertension.
+This effect means that they can help manage conditions such as ED and pulmonary hypertension.

 Other drugs, foods, supplements, or herbal remedies may contain PDE5 inhibitors.
-These may not have FDA regulation and could contain unlisted ingredients or contaminants, or interact with other medications.
+These may not have FDA regulations and could contain unlisted ingredients or contaminants, or interact with other medications.

 People should discuss any potential side effects or drug interactions of PDE5 inhibitors with their doctor before taking these medications.